 Over the years I have written hundreds of articles for MHCA that have appeared in its newsletters since 1987.
-I have created an archive of articles published since 2007 and they can be viewed by clicking on the MHC Articles page on the left.
+More recently Melissa Parham has been writing these articles.
+I have created an archive of articles published since 2007 and they can be viewed by clicking on the MHC Articles pages on the left.
 A list of titles is at the top and you can click on the one that interests you.
 A few articles dealing with fair housing issues are listed and reproduced separately.
 You can view these by clicking on the Fair Housing Articles button at the left.

 I have created brief summaries of the various Landlord Tenant laws under which MHC's operate that can be viewed by clicking on the Law Summaries button at the left.
 These should not be mistaken for the detailed manuals published by the MHCA on these subjects.
 And the MHP law summary should not be mistaken for the summary published by the State that must be given to tenants periodically.